Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It supports a wide range of data sources, including relational databases, files, web applications, cloud, web services, and more.
 This makes it extremely flexible for data integration in a variety of contexts.
 It also offers data quality management tools, allowing users to clean, standardize, and enrich their data to ensure its accuracy and reliability.

 The service is sized and offered per worker node.
-Each worker consists of: 16vCPU, 128 GB RAM.
+Each worker consists of:

+- 16vCPU
+- 128 GB of RAM

 #### Features and Advantages